 Their living enclosure should be cleaned regularly.
 The substrate should be spot cleaned every day and completely changed every 2 to 3 months.
 Fecal matter lying on the substrate or tank decorations should be removed regularly.
 Wash your hands after removing their fecal matter.
 The fecal matter of reptiles can contain harmful bacteria that can cause diseases in humans.

 Crickets should make up the majority of their diet.
 Crickets should be gut loaded before feeding them.
 African Fire Skinks can be occasionally fed butterworms, mealworms, silkworms or waxworms.
 For treats they can occasionally be given pinky mice.
 Treats like pinky mice should not be given frequently.
-Giving them a variety of food is important as it will help them get all the nutrients they need.
+Giving them a variety of food is important because it will help them get all the nutrients they need.

 Don’t feed wild caught prey to them.
 Wild insects or worms can carry diseases that can infect your lizard.